Christy Darlington: Other work

-While most famous for his extensive musical career but has worked in other fields between touring and recording.
-In the 90's he was an intern for Harpers Bazaar fashion magazine in New York, and worked for several fashion retail companies including Old navy, Gap, Contempo Casuals, Claire's, Urban Outfitters, Abercrombie and fitch, Pacific Sunwear, Steve Madden and Hot topic.
+While most famous for her extensive musical career but has worked in other fields between touring and recording.
+In the 90's she was an intern for Harpers Bazaar fashion magazine in New York, and worked for several fashion retail companies including Old Navy, Gap, Contempo Casuals, Claire's, Urban Outfitters, Abercrombie & Fitch, Pacific Sunwear, Steve Madden and Hot topic.

-In 2009, Darlington maintained a blog he titled Sunglasses&Sugar in which he conducted interviews with many famous and semi-famous people from various walks of life which included Mark Pirro of Tripping Daisy and the Polyphonic Spree, Cliffy Huntington of the Huntingtons, Joe Queer of the Queers, Zach Blair of Rise Against and Hagfish band, Phanie Diaz of Girl in a coma, Tish Ciravolo of Daisy Rock Guitars, Boz Boorer of Morrissey's band, singer Alice Bag, Brendan B. Brown of Wheatus, singer Brijitte West of the band NY Loose, Darley Newman, host of Equitrekking, and Julie Schablitsky of Time Team America.
+In 2009, Darlington maintained a blog she titled Sunglasses&Sugar in which she conducted interviews with many famous and semi-famous people from various walks of life which included Mark Pirro of Tripping Daisy and the Polyphonic Spree, Cliffy Huntington of the Huntingtons, Joe Queer of the Queers, Zach Blair of Rise Against and Hagfish band, Phanie Diaz of Girl in a coma, Tish Ciravolo of Daisy Rock Guitars, Boz Boorer of Morrissey's band, singer Alice Bag, Brendan B. Brown of Wheatus, singer Brijitte West of the band NY Loose, Darley Newman, host of Equitrekking, and Julie Schablitsky of Time Team America.
 In late 2009, the blog was discontinued and deleted, but the interviews were all archived online by Times Beach magazine.

-In 2015 Darlington published a magazine entitled "Sunglasses&Sugar", which revisited old Q&As from his old blog as well as featuring new Q&As.
-The printing run was limited to 2 issues printed in limited quantity and distributed at his live concerts and by mail.
+In 2015, Darlington published a magazine entitled "Sunglasses&Sugar", which revisited old Q&As from his old blog as well as featuring new Q&As.
+The printing run was limited to 2 issues printed in limited quantity and distributed at her live concerts and by mail.

-In 2012, he became a published author with his first novel, entitled "Babycakes".
+In 2012, she became a published author with her first novel, entitled "Babycakes".
 The 600 plus page fictional account of a female protagonist named "Babycakes" was published through Amazon on paperback and as an e-book.

-Darlington has also produced paintings and art pieces as well as created concert poster art for himself as well as Sunglasses&Sugar.
+Darlington has also produced paintings and art pieces as well as created concert poster art for herself as well as Sunglasses&Sugar.

 Controversy

-Christy publicly disputed sales and royalty figures with several record labels, as well as publicly took issue with publications he felt cast him in an unfavorable light.
+Christy publicly disputed sales and royalty figures with several record labels, as well as publicly took issue with publications she felt cast her in an unfavorable light.

 There are many stories of Darlington doing outrageous, controversial, or wacky things, likely as publicity stunts.
 These include sending a bouquet of roses with a CD and concert invite to supermodel Amber valletta during an appearance at Neiman Marcus, Darlington appearing onstage in drag, and regular appearances on KTCK radio station on a former night time talk radio show called the Wild Ass Circus.